sorgelig/SAMCoupe_MIST/README.md

 **All formats share the same file extension - DSK**.
 If you have one of supported format with extensions like *.mgt, *.edsk or *.sdf, then rename them to *.dsk in order to load it in this emulator.

-All formats are currently supported only as **read-only**.
 Other formats like **SAD** can be converted to one of supported format by [SAMdisk](http://simonowen.com/samdisk/) utility.

+Core supports write to **MGT** disks (disk size must be exactly 819200 bytes).
+Choose "Mount .DSK" if you want to write to disk.
+Disk will be mounted to drive 1.
+Write is not well tested yet.
+Formatting and raw read/write of the track is not supported.

+**MiST firmware has to be updated for writing capability (2016-06-10).**

 Core provides autostart for newly inserted disk into drive 1.
 Autostart works only on startup screen with stripes.
+Press any key after restart before loading the disk if you don't want autostart.

+Autostart is disabled for disks mounted for writing.

 ### Keyboard:
 Most PC keys are mapped to the same SAM Coupe keys.